Guest blogger Felicity Cook from Family Chiropractic Centre Charlestown explains what’s recommended and why.

 Screen time is the time spent with TV, DVDs, computer screens, gaming devices as well as hand held devices such as phones, tablets and iPods.
 And when it is listed out like that we can see how easy it is to be overexposed.
 The challenging part is that sometimes it is entertaining and sometimes it is educational too.

 Following the current screen time guidelines is beneficial for so many areas of growth and development.
-The most recent guidelines from the American Academy of Paediatrics recommend:
+Federal Department of Health guidelines recommend:

 - Under 2 years of age discourage screen time altogether

 - Over 2 years of age limit screen time to approximately 1 hour per day

 - Children 5 and above no more than 2 hours per day

 The easiest way to limit screen time is to make it the exception, not the rule.
 Saving it for the times when you really a distraction, have jobs to do or if someone needs down time is the best way to go.
 In addition to this if you can avoid it during meal times, as back ground or in the bedroom especially just before bed time even better!

 Screen time can be educational and technology is definitely going to be a part of the school experience so it is beneficial for kids to be familiar with it.
 What is watched and how it is watched is important.
 Be choosy about what your kids get to interact with.

 Educational value is definitely a priority.
 Age appropriateness is a must especially with websites and gaming.
 And in addition to this if your child is not watching- switch it off.
 Background noise from the TV interferes with children’s ability to concentrate on things that are better for their development, like creative or physical play.